 The District's deposits are required to be secured in the manner provided by law for the security of the funds.
-At September 30, 2018, such deposits were entirely covered by Federal Deposit Insurance Corporation ("FDIC") insurance or secured by collateral pledged by the depository.
-During the year ended September 30, 2018, there were instances in which the District's deposits were not fully collateralized by FDIC insurance or by pledged collateral.
-Deposits were exposed to custodial credit risk at various times throughout the year.
+At September 30, 2020, such deposits were entirely covered by Federal Deposit Insurance Corporation ("FDIC") insurance or secured by collateral pledged by the depository.
+The District had an investment in a treasury money market account at September 30, 2020 that is included in cash equivalents.
+The balance in this account is not insured by the FDIC but was partially insured at year end by the Securities Investor Protection Corporation ("SIPC").
+As the total balance was not secured by SIPC insurance or additional pledged collateral, the funds in the District's treasury money market account were exposed to custodial credit risk throughout the year.